njch5/oo-ride-share/README.md

 1. Write code
 1. Refactor

+### Pair Plan
+Come up with a "plan of action" for how you want to work as a pair.
+Discuss your learning style, how you prefer to receive feedback, and one team communication skill you want to improve with this experience.
+Second, review the requirements for Wave 1 and come up with a "plan of action" for your implementation.

 ## Setup Requirements

 This project comes with a large amount of scaffolding code already written.
 Before you start writing code, you and your partner should spend some time reading through what's here.
 Building a strong understanding now will make the rest of the project much smoother.